RiccardoFoglio/Obsidian-Vault/Computer Architecture/Instruction-Level Parallelism.md

 ### Basic blocks
 first kind of ILP is the one among instructions belonging to the same basic block A basic block is a sequence of instructions with:
-- no branches in except to the entry
+- no branches in, except at the entry
 - no branches out, except at the exit
 ### Rescheduling
 Within a basic block, the compiler may reschedule instructions to optimize the code, if the target CPU architecture is known
 ## ILP in Basic Blocks

-For typical MIPS programs the typical size of a basic bloc is between 4 and 7 instructions since these instructions are likely to be dependent one from the other, the amount of parallelism existing within a basic bloc is normally rather small
+For typical MIPS programs the typical size of a basic block is between 4 and 7 instructions since these instructions are likely to be dependent one from the other, the amount of parallelism existing within a basic block is normally rather small

 To further increase the available parallelism, the parallelism among iterations of a loop is considered.

 ### Loop Unrolling
 it's a technique that unrolls the loops, by explicitly replicating the loop body multiple times
 ![[Pasted image 20241014111506.png]]
-If the iteration body corresponds to a basic bloc, after loop unrolling the block is wider.
+If the iteration body corresponds to a basic block, after loop unrolling the block is wider.

 In this way:
 - the relative overhead due to the control of iterations is reduced